DeanLonergan/ds-assignment-2/README.md

 __YouTube Demo link__ - [The URL of your demonstration of the app.]

-[ Note: The video must include an audio.]

 ### Phase 1.

 + Confirmation Mailer - Fully implemented.